paulosoares86/disk-catalog/README.md

   $ brew install mongodb
 ```

-You can follow this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-14-04) if you are using Ubuntu 14.04.
+or follow this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-14-04) if you are using Ubuntu 14.04.

 The next dependencies you should install are Node.js and npm.
 You can
 follow the steps listed [here](https://coolestguidesontheplanet.com/installing-node-js-on-osx-10-10-yosemite/)
-to install them on OS X. If you are on Ubuntu 14.04 you can type on your terminal:
+to install them on OS X. If you are on Ubuntu 14.04 you can do this using your terminal:

 ```
   $ curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash -